godders/ahokore-case/README.md

  * If using the base you need 10x M2 4-5mm screws, ideally countersunk.
  * If not using the base you need 10x 4mm screws.
 5mm may be too long.
  * This is a *tight* fit on most printers.
-You can probably ignore warnings about out-of-bounds toolpaths (at least on a non-mini Prusa printer).
-Disable "loops" if you're worried.
+You can probably ignore warnings about out-of-bounds toolpaths (at least on a Prusa MK3 printer).
+Disable "loops" if you're worried and the warning should go away.
- * Print at 0.3mm layer height.
-Enable "ironing" for the base.
+ * Print at 0.3mm layer height
+ * Enable "ironing" when printing the base.

 ## Case Top